kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Change Management

-New tools change workflows.
+New tools change workflows
-Adoption requires trust.
+Adoption requires trust
 Training supports success

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.